D4rkm4g1c/D4RKm4g1c/README.md

 # Welcome to My GitHub Profile! 👋

-I am a **Cybersecurity Consultant** with expertise in safeguarding digital environments and uncovering vulnerabilities.
-Here, you’ll find a collection of my public projects, resources, and contributions to the cybersecurity community.
+"I am a **Cybersecurity Consultant** specialising in identifying vulnerabilities and enhancing the security of digital systems.
+This profile showcases my tools, projects, and contributions to the cybersecurity field."

 ---